opcaic/Warlight/README.md

 ## Quick start

 This repository contains .project and .classpath files that define 4 Eclipse projects (Conquest, Conquest-Bots, Conquest-Playground, Conquest-Tournament).
-You can import these into Eclipse using Import -> General -> Existing Projects into Workspace.
+You can import these into Eclipse using the command Import -> General -> Existing&nbsp;Projects&nbsp;into&nbsp;Workspace.
 (It should not be difficult to import the projects into other IDEs such as Intelli/J as well.)

 The class `conquest.bot.custom.AggressiveBot` is an example bot that plays the game.
-The `main()` method in this class launches a game where you can play interactively against AggressiveBot.
+The main() method in this class launches a game where you can play interactively against AggressiveBot.
 That's a good way to start learning about the game.

 The class `conquest.bot.playground.MyBot` contains a dummy bot that plays randomly.
 The main() method in this class launches a game where MyBot plays against AggressiveBot.
 Usually MyBot will lose.
 You can use MyBot as a starting point for developing your own game-playing agent.

 The class `conquest.tournament.ConquestFightConsole` can play a series of games between two bots.
-If you uncomment the line "`args = getTestArgs_1v1()`" in the main method there, it will play 10 games of MyBot against AggressiveBot and will report win percentage statistics.
+If you uncomment the line "`args = getTestArgs_1v1()`" in the main() method there, it will play 10 games of MyBot against AggressiveBot and will report win percentage statistics.
 You can use this class to evaluate your bot's performance.

 ## Game rules